shaundonmoyer/Final_Project/FracFocus.md

 ## Connecting R to SSMS

 Querying data in SSMS is simple and straight forward, however manipulation of data is not.
-This is when applying R to your data becomes extremly useful.
+This is when applying R to your data becomes useful.

 First we will need a package that will allow the connection to an Open Database Driver.
 The SSMS application is an Open database driver and the following package will be needed in R.